 When you are first learning to sew, everything is flat and straight.
 Easy peasy.
 As your skills evolve, you add in curves and corners, layers of different fabric and stabilizer options, and finally – you’re ready to enter another dimension.
-Don’t be afraid, it’s not the Twilight Zone® – we’re simply Sewing in 3D with our latest project for the SIY-Sew It Yourself series: Round Nesting Baskets with Handles.
+Don’t be afraid, it’s not the Twilight Zone® – we’re simply Sewing in 3D.

-Ready to jump in and start working on your own nesting basket set?
+Ready to jump in and start working on your own nesting basket set just like the ones pictured here?
 Simply click to start.

-But, if you have a moment or two, we’d like to invite you to spend some time going behind the scenes – and the seams – to learn a bit more about the variety of fabric collections we chose to create our four basket sets as well as to browse through some additional S4H step-by-step tutorials that can give you more important, foundational skills to help with your 3D sewing as well as many other projects you’ll encounter in your sewing journey, especially those with thicker layers and unique shapes.
+But, if you have a moment or two, we’d like to invite you to spend some time going “behind the seams” – to learn a bit more about the variety of fabric collections we chose to create our four basket sets as well as to browse through some additional S4H step-by-step tutorials that can give you more important, foundational skills to help with your 3D sewing as well as many other projects you’ll encounter in your sewing journey, especially those with thicker layers and unique shapes.

 Below are TEN of our favorite step-by-step tutorials that offer foundational basics for sewing in 3D as well as several techniques you can use on a variety of more advanced projects.